Skip to main content

 Every day, there’s pushback.
 A growing sense that girls have ‘enough’.
 That equality has gone ‘too far’.

-Against waves of misinformation, here’s the truth on this Day of the Girl, girls’ hard-won rights are under attack.
+Against waves of misinformation, here’s a chime of the truth: girls’ hard-won rights are under attack.
 Every day, everywhere.
-Seen and unseen.
-In small gestures, and on the largest stages.
+Wound back like clocks in the wrong hands.

-When one girl is held back, we all fall behind.
+When one girl is pushed back, we all fall behind.
 Injustice travels.
 Misogyny echoes.
 Rights don’t erode in isolation.

 Why do girls' rights matter?